wairas/hsi-website/docs/happy/happy_tools/happy-data-viewer.md

 * HAPPy directories can be opened via *File -> Open dir...*
 * The currently displayed image can be exported via *File -> Export image...*
+* The menu items from the *Help* menu open browser windows with relevant pages.

 ![Data Viewer with sample loaded](img/data_viewer-main.png)